Japan probes deadly Tokyo runway collision for negligence

 A police spokesperson said a special investigation unit had set up at the airport and was investigating the runway and planning to interview people involved but declined to comment on whether they were looking into possible professional negligence.

-Japan Airlines said in a statement on Tuesday that the aircraft had recognised and repeated the landing permission from air traffic control before approaching and touching down.
+Japan Airlines said that the aircraft had recognised and repeated the landing permission from air traffic control before approaching and touching down.

 According to air traffic control recordings available at LiveATC.net, the JAL plane was cleared to land at 17:45 local time (08:45 GMT), minutes before authorities say the collision occurred.